 How are social media channels different?

 Take a look.
 This certainly doesn’t include a comprehensive description or all the differences among these five popular channels, but it may help you understand the overall advantages.
 And these aren’t all the channels by far.
-There are lots more, such as YouTube, Snapchat, and Google+, not to mention niche targeted channels like Houzz and Alignable.
-And when you consider that an estimated 2.46 billion people are using social media sites this year, they’re not going away.
+There are lots more, such as YouTube and Snapchat, not to mention niche targeted channels like Houzz and Alignable.
+And when you consider that there are 4.33 billion people using social media sites at the start of 2021, they’re not going away.

 This is the backyard barbecue of social media, where friends and neighbors hang out.
 This channel has wide reach, great targeting capabilities, and detailed analytics.
 It works well with target markets of people who are 35+.

 Imagine this is the big, noisy cocktail party of social media channels.
 It works well for immediate announcements, and direct communication between clients and customers, which helps build loyalty and relationships.
 Analytics and demographic data are not as thorough as Facebook, though.